AnggaR96s/Reforestation/README.md

-## What did the traffic light say to the car as it passed?
-"Don't look I'm changing!"
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.